Notice of Pre-AIA or AIA Status

 Regarding Claim 19, Eldridge further teaches wherein a length of the fourth lower guide plate is less than the length of the first lower guide plate (Refer to annotated Figure 5 of Eldridge).

-Regarding Claim 12, The combination of Eldridge in view of Vettori does not teach wherein the second contact ends and the fourth contact ends have different thicknesses.
-However, Perego teaches wherein the second contact ends and the fourth contact ends have different thicknesses (Fig 4A shows a probe, 21', with a different thickness in tips than the probe, 21).
+Regarding Claim 12, The combination of Eldridge in view of Vettori in view of Crippa does not teach wherein the first probe set and the second probe set have different tip thicknesses.
+However, Perego teaches wherein the first probe set and the second probe set have different tip thicknesses (Fig 4A shows a probe, 21', with a different thickness in tips than the probe, 21).
 Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the probe of the combination to have different size tips.
 A motivation for this modification could be that the test equipment or DUT requires a certain contact size for certain signal types so various tip sizes could be needed.

 Conclusion